edes2/ChessGameQT/README.md

 Chess game made with Qt using a Model-View design pattern.

 There is still is a lot of improvement and optimization that can be done.
-Feel free to do so!

 This project uses Qt 6 and Visual Studio.